Skip to content

 • WebServer and McpServer share port 8088.
 These are separate Pods and Services, so identical port numbers do not conflict.

-• Generated Python uses operator-controlled values.
+• Generated Python and bootstrap wrapping use operator-controlled values.
 String fields interpolated into superset_config.py (key prefixes, SSL cert paths) come from CRD fields whose values are set by CR authors — trusted actors who can already deploy arbitrary containers.
-Raw Python in spec.config is appended verbatim by design and is out of scope (see "What Is Generally Out of Scope" below).
+Raw Python in spec.config and shell in bootstrapScript are appended verbatim by design and are out of scope (see "What Is Generally Out of Scope" below).

 • Celery Flower uses shell expansion for --url_prefix.
 The Flower default command uses /bin/sh -c to expand $SUPERSET_OPERATOR__FLOWER_URL_PREFIX, which is set from service.gatewayPath.
 The gatewayPath field is restricted to ^/[a-zA-Z0-9/_.-]+$ by CRD validation, preventing shell metacharacter injection.
 Additionally, CR creators can already override the command entirely via podTemplate.container.command, so this does not expand the attack surface.